ApayRus/keyboard-tutorial/tutorial/keyboard4.md

 To achieve more freedom to animate active key size, we need a new independent element over old active `key`.
 We will display it only when key is active.

-To show one element over another, the first one should be with style `position: relative` and second one with `position: absolute`.
+To show one element over another, the first one should be with style `position: relative` and thie second one with `position: absolute`.

 styles.css